Appendix A – Serious Violence Crime Data

 Source: Met.police.uk

 The above table shows year on year comparison data for gun crime offences.
-Thankfully, offence numbers in this area are low and in 2024 we saw a reduction in lethal barrel discharge to nil.
-However, we saw an increase of 17% in overall Gun Crime Offences in 2024, however, notably this is a large percentage due to low number off offences overall in Bexley, with the 17% representing just 5 offences.
-Gun Crime (personal robbery) doubled, although the numbers were very low – up 13 to 6 offences.
-Across London there was an increase in Gun Crime of 29.7% in 2024 with 1,932 Offences from 1,462 in 2023.
-Comparatively, therefore, Bexley’s offence figures’ increase is low and represents 1.8% of all London Gun Crime offences.
+Thankfully, offence numbers in this area are low and in 2025 we saw a maintenance of lethal barrel discharge at nil.
+We also saw an 8% decrease in overall Gun Crime Offences in 2025.
+Gun Crime (personal robbery) saw a reduction of 83% in 2025, however, notably this is a large percentage due to low number off offences overall in Bexley, with the 83% representing just 5 offences.
+Across London there was an decrease in Gun Crime of 10.9% in 2025 with 1,9734 Offences.
+Comparatively, therefore, Bexley’s offence figures’ decrease is lower and represents 1.8% of all London Gun Crime offences.

 As mentioned, Bexley is not a named ‘gang borough’ where extra resources have been provided to tackle gangs and serious violence.
 A consequence of this is that gang activity can be displaced to ‘quieter’ neighbouring boroughs.
 However, since the Southeast BCU was created; Bexley has benefitted from improved joint working with the Metropolitan Police Service (MPS).
 This includes enhanced information sharing, data collection and the deployment of resources across all three boroughs based on threat, risk, and harm.